List of British Army awards in the Napoleonic Wars

-This is a list of British Army officers who received sovereign's awards for their services during the Napoleonic Wars, comprising the period 1803 to 1815 and ranging in awards from knight bachelors to peerages.
+This is a list of British Army officers who received sovereign's awards for their services during the Napoleonic Wars, comprising the period 1803 to 1815 and ranging in awards from knights bachelor to peerages.
 This list includes officers of the Royal Marines who were at the time seconded to the British Army, and foreign officers serving in the British Army who received honorary awards.

 Introduction

 Initially during the Napoleonic Wars, awards were rare for those who had distinguished themselves in service, leaving many without tangible symbols of their success.
 These awards were overwhelmingly presented to senior officers rather than to other ranks and subalterns, for whom the prevailing opinion was that doing their duty was a reward of itself.
 Decorations for other ranks were only introduced in 1854 with the Distinguished Conduct Medal.

 The lack of official awards caused great resentment among the British, as in comparison the French liberally awarded the Legion of Honour.
 Some regiments created their own awards to fill this gap, such as embroidered colours for personal deeds and badges for the survivors of forlorn hopes.
 In 1815 the Order of the Bath was reorganised to combat this lack of appropriate rewards, adding several new classes to it and allowing more officers, including those of field rank, to receive rewards for their services.
 Over 500 soldiers would go on to receive awards as part of this expanded system.
 The highest honour, a peerage, was awarded sixteen times to twelve individuals, of which Arthur Wellesley, 1st Duke of Wellington, received four increasing from a viscountcy to a dukedom.

 Not covered in this list are campaign medals awarded during the Napoleonic Wars, which often did include the lower ranks in awards.
 These included the Waterloo Medal and later the Military General Service Medal, as well as officer-specific medals such as the Army Gold Cross and Army Gold Medal.
 Also not covered is the Royal Guelphic Order which, while presented to British Army officers by the Prince Regent, was a Hanoverian order rather than a British one.